resalhi/minishell/README.md

 Credit

-This two-person project was done with https://github.com/MbarekManouze .
+The project was done with my friend https://github.com/MbarekManouze .

 I was responsible for the parsing, environment variables, built-in functions and signal handling.

-mmanouze took care of the execution, redirections, herdoc and piping.
+mmanouze took care of the execution, redirections, herdoc, piping and exit status.